 Spa day arrives and we don’t take long in getting rid of the girls, including Rosie the pup, and set off for Corick House Hotel & Spa.
-Although the journey is around 30 minutes tops, due to Corick House Hotel & Spa’s location, you feel a million miles away from civilisation, which isn’t a bad thing, right?
+The journey is around 30 minutes tops, due to Corick House Hotel & Spa’s location, you feel a million miles away from civilisation, which isn’t a bad thing, right?
 To try to give you an idea of the day, it was raining cats and dogs (as it does regularly in Ireland) and we were running a good hour behind schedule.
-It was 2.30pm by the time we checked in and I had pre-booked the spa treatment for 3pm, so a quick introduction to the receptionist, key received and a mad dash to the room.
+It was 2.30pm by the time we checked in and I had pre-booked the spa treatment for 3pm.
+A quick introduction to the receptionist, key received and a mad dash to the room.

 HEAVEN IS A HOTEL SPA

 The Serenity Suite is a private area in a secluded corner of the spa with an outdoor hot tub and private steam chamber, definitely on the list for our next visit.
-The ambiance and decor are exactly as you’d expect of a spa, and calming music plays softly in the background…have we entered heaven?
-Rachel informs us we have around 10 minutes before our booked treatment, so a quick dip in the electric blue plunge pool is all we have time for.
+The ambiance and decor are exactly as you’d expect of a spa.
+Calming music plays softly in the background…have we entered heaven?
+Rachel informs us we have around 10 minutes before our booked treatment.
+A quick dip in the electric blue plunge pool is all we have time for.